MarlinFirmware/Marlin/Display firmware/README.md

 - Remove the SD card from the back of the display.
 - Power on to confirm a successful flash.

+# Revert to the original font
+You can revert back to the original font simply by uploading the folder "DWIN Font (original)" (renamed to DWIN_SET) to your display.

 ## Troubleshooting
 If flashing is not working (e.g. the blue screen only flashes for a second before the orange screen):
 - Reformat the SD card in FAT32 with 4k allocations